amozalev/ansible-fabric-deploy/README.md

 ## Requirements
 Check that fabric and ansible are installed on your local machine.
 ## Usage
-0. Download ansible-fabric-deploy.
+1. Clone or download.
-0. Navigate into the "ansible-fabric-deploy" directory.
+0. Navigate into the directory.
 0. Fill variables in fabric.py like on example:
     ```
     env.guest_user = 'ubuntu'     # Remote user